DEWETRON/OXYGEN-SDK/docs/02_Quickstart/Quickstart.rst

     Visual Studio 2019 ODK solution

-Build at least one of the example plugins. *Build Solution* will build everthing.
+Build at least one of the example plugins. *Build Solution* will build everything.

 The compiled plugins will be stored in ``C:\OXYGEN-SDK\build\{Debug|Release}\plugins``